-- Explain that this exercise is about practising talking about sexual problems or sexuality education. - Ask participants to sit in groups of three. - sets the scene and explains the situation. - play.
-After that, the observer provides their impressions. - Explain that everyone should be positive in giving feedback; advise - Discuss in plenary what everyone has learned from the exercise. - Give handout of The Pleasure Principle #Be Flexible pleasure in a professional setting.
-It is not about counselling for sexual
+- Explain that this exercise is about practising talking about sexual pleasure in a professional setting.
+It is not about counselling for sexual problems or sexuality education. - Ask participants to sit in groups of three. - The exercise is in 3 stages; each of the three participants in the subgroup will take the role of client, professional (themselves) and observer. - At the start of each role-play, the participant who plays the professional sets the scene and explains the situation. - After five minutes, the role play stops; first, the professional and client give feedback on how they felt about the process and content of the role play.
+After that, the observer provides their impressions. - Explain that everyone should be positive in giving feedback; advise about language, non-verbal communication and content. - Discuss in plenary what everyone has learned from the exercise. - Give handout of The Pleasure Principle #Be Flexible